 We are proud to feature 100% Transfair, Fair Trade USA certified aspretto coffee and 100% USDA certified organic and ethically sourced Numi teas.
 Everything that touches the product is green, from the 10% post-consumer fiber cups to the renewable resource stirrers to the fair trade sugar wrapped in recyclable paper and printed with vegetable dye.

-Our on-campus Argo Tea uses Caribou Coffee, which is rainforest certified, small batch crafted, and sourced from small farmers.
+Our on-campus Argo Tea and Food Court use Caribou Coffee, which is rainforest certified, small batch crafted, and sourced from small farmers.